Ben and Jerry's stop selling ice cream in the West Bank

-“A blatant anti-Israel action,” “a shameful capitulation to anti-Semitism” – thus the Israeli government clearly condemns the decision of American ice cream maker Ben & Jerry’s.
+“A blatant anti-Israel action”, “a shameful capitulation to anti-Semitism” – this is how the Israeli government condemns the decision of American ice cream maker Ben & Jerry’s.
 He had announced that he would no longer sell ice cream in Israeli settlement areas in the West Bank and East Jerusalem.

 “We believe it is inconsistent with our values for Ben & Jerry’s ice cream to be sold in the occupied Palestinian territories,” the company, owned by Britain’s Unilever Group since 2000, said on Monday.